May 12, 2020

 Employees are often not aware of their role in the company’s security.
 They create weak passwords they can easily remember and reuse them on multiple platforms.
 Lots of sensitive, business-related data is floating around, risking being intercepted by hackers.

 One of the most vital ways to mitigate cybersecurity risks is to invest in a password manager, such as Dashlane, LastPass, or NordPass.
 Password managers create random, complex passwords automatically and offer auto-logins.
 This way, they simplify employees’ lives and help you set the basic cybersecurity standards for remote workers to implement.
+Another thing to consider is when your employees have to travel abroad for business purposes or even if they're on vacation and decide to do a bit of work, they will need to ensure they have proper data protection then, not only by using a secure password, but by checking out this keeping data safe guide to find out other ways in which they can keep their data safe.

 Fast internet connections are the foundation of remote work.
 They help employees communicate faster, share data in real-time, and provide better customer support.
 MonsterCloud claims that 60% of employees consider slow internet connections extremely annoying.
 Cramped screens, low-quality video calls, or unreliable Wi-Fi are just some of the numerous problems they face.